azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 These cases show that the work done depends on **how** the system moves between states — that is, on the **path** — rather than on the states themselves.

-:::{admonition} Important: work expressions for ideal-gas cases
+:::{warning} Important: work expressions for ideal-gas cases
-:class: warning

 | **Process** | **Constraint / Condition** | **Work expression** | **Interpretation** | **Polytropic index** | Curve shape on $p-V$ diagram |
 | :- | :- | :- | :- | :-: | :-: |